Third Trimester Meditation for Comfort, Calm, and Late Pregnancy Awareness

 Third trimester meditation is a pregnancy-adapted mindfulness practice for the final months of pregnancy that uses comfortable positioning, natural breathing, and present-moment body awareness.
 The aim is presence, comfort, and choice, not performing a special kind of calm.

 Common forms include breath awareness, body scans, mindful walking, short guided meditation, and sensory grounding.
-A practice might be two minutes in a kitchen chair, one hand resting near the belly, while the mind wanders to a grocery list and comes back.
+A practice might be two minutes on a museum bench, one hand resting near the belly, while the mind wanders to budget planning and gently comes back.

 That counts.